 To be clear: I haven’t tried Wag at all.
-But that’s because in the Rover vs. Wag debate, there’s an obvious winner when it comes to how much you make.
-Basically, you make a whole lot more doing the same walk at the same price with Rover than you would with Wag.
-That’s because Rover’s cut of 20% is MUCH less than Wag’s 40%* cut of each walk.
+But that’s because in the Rover vs. Wag debate, there’s an obvious winner when it comes to how much you can make.
+Basically, you can make a whole lot more doing the same walk at the same price with Rover than you would with Wag.
+That’s because Rover’s normal cut of 20%-25% is MUCH less than Wag’s 40%* cut of each walk.

 *Wag’s 40% cut is my best guess, because there’s no percentage listed transparently on their site like there is on the Rover.com site.
 Instead, Wag states that “On average, a walker will currently make $12 + tip for a 30-minute walk” while their home page states “Starting as low as $20 / walk”.
 So $12 divided by $20 = 60%, which means they’re taking a 40% cut.
 With that same 30 minute $20 walk with Rover, I make $16 + tip.
 Or 4 bucks more even without a tip.

 Of course, you could try both to see if you get more clients from one vs. the other.
-Maybe there are some benefits to it that I’ve overlooked.
+Maybe there are some benefits to Wag sitting that I’ve overlooked.

 Why use the Rover dog walking app vs. just going out on your own?

 You definitely could just announce to family & friends that you’ll be doing dog walking vs. using an app.
-And you absolutely should tell everyone you know about it.
+And you absolutely should tell everyone you know about it either way!
 Word of mouth is an excellent way to get clients.